FarhanMobashir/portfolio-new/projects/ampere-shop.md

 - Decrease the quantity of the products in the cart
 - Add products to the wishlist
 - Remove products from the wishlist
-- Add products to the compare list
-- Remove products from the compare list
 - Filter products by price
 - Filter products by category
 - Filter products by rating